Two new CGS Level 1 Formation Courses

 The Atrium

 What is this word Atrium?
-Montessori coined this term recalling the part of the Early Christian church building where catechumens would gather in preparation to join the church.
-How fitting that this special room in which we are preparing our children to enter/participate in the church be called the same.
+Montessori coined this term recalling the part of the Early Christian church building where catechumens would gather in preparation to join the Church.
+How fitting that this special room in which we are preparing our children to enter/participate in the church be called the same!
 The Atrium is the meeting ground of two mysteries: the mystery of God and the mystery of the child

 “An interpersonal relationship is always a mystery; it is more so when it involves a relationship with God; when the relationship is between God and the child the mystery is greater still.”
 (Sofia Cavalletti)